 In 2012, he served as House Pianist at Havana Nights Jazz Club (VA) where his trio headlined regularly.
 In that year, he won the VSA International Young Soloist Award, was voted VEER's Jazz Artist of the Year and was selected as semifinalist in the prestigious Thelonious Monk International Jazz Piano Competition.

 During this time, Justin's relationship with mentor Clark Terry was being chronicled by friend and fellow musician, Al Hicks.
 Five years in the making, the resultant documentary, Keep On Keepin' On, won numerous awards and made the Oscar's Short List.
-Justin composed the film score and was subsequently signed for management by legendary producer and music icon, Quincy Jones, who also oversaw Justin's second and fourth full-length albums, Dedication (2015) and Coming Home (2018), the latter produced by Derrick Hodge.
+Justin composed the film score and was subsequently signed for management by legendary producer and music icon, Quincy Jones, who also oversaw Justin's second and fourth full-length albums, Dedication (2015) and Coming Home (2018).
 Dedication debuted at #6 on CMJ Jazz chart, #10 on Billboard's Traditional Jazz Chart, hit #1 on JazzWeek's chart and remained in the top 10 spot for 9 straight weeks.
-Justin went on to record on 10 more albums, 3 of which he produced as leader, and brought the film/workshops & performances around the world.
-He produced a very personal project, a full-length solo Christmas album Silent Night which was released Dec 1, 2017 and features Jacob Collier on the title track, and Christmas Candy (2019) EP titled for his retired Seeing Eye dog.
+Justin went on to record on 13 more albums, 4 as leader: Coming Home (2018) produced by Derrick Hodge, Synesthesia (2017), duo album co-produced with Thomas Fonnesbaek, Silent Night (2017) solo Christmas album featuring Jacob Collier on the title track, and Christmas Candy (2019) EP titled for his retired Seeing Eye dog.
 He has been composing original film score for promotional videos (There with Care) and for the Documentary Short, Liv (2020) produced by Paula Dupre Pesman.

 "Being blind is only a part of who we are ... it should never be something that defines us." jk